petyosi/react-virtuoso-site/src/content/virtuoso-api.md

 ### `overscan?: number`

 Optional.
-Causes the component to render extra content in addition to the necessary one to fill in the visible viewport.
+Amount extra content (in pixels) to render in addition to what is necessary to fill in the visible viewport.

 ### `initialItemCount?: number`